210927-UTA-SH-Java-React-EM/EthansNotesAndExamples/WeekOne/WeekOneDayFour.md

 - The producer adds to the buffer
 - The consumer takes from the buffer

-The proble is that data should only be added if the buffer is not full, and data should only be consumed if the buffer is not empty
+The problem is that data should only be added if the buffer is not full, and data should only be consumed if the buffer is not empty

 To solve this we can use the synchronized keyword, as well as the .wait() and .notify() methods to communicate across threads
 - .wait() can pause the consumer depending on the amount of data in the buffer